keith-yam/olist_dwh_analytics/README.md

 ## 📊 Project Overview

 The core of this project is the [Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce/data), featuring 100k orders spanning 2016 to 2018.
-This multifaceted dataset provides a 360-degree view of the customer journey, including:
+This multifaceted dataset provides detailed view of the customer journey, including:
 - Logistics: Freight performance and delivery status.
 - Financials: Pricing, payment methods, and revenue.
 - Customer Experience: Product attributes and sentiment analysis from customer reviews.